x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbSequence/restart_en.md

 ##DESCRIPTION##

-Restart the sequence.
-The sequence value will be set back to the start.
+This function is used to restart the sequence from the given value.
+The given initial value can be any value in the range from the minimun to the maximun of the sequence.

 ##PARAMETERS##

-None
+value ( *number*, *required* )

+The new start value.

 ##RETURN VALUE##

-When the function executes successfully, return void.
+When the function executes successfully, there is no return value.

 When the function fails, an exception will be thrown and an error message will be printed.